TedHusted/awake/awake.md/awake.md

 Argus: The debate is over.
 Judges, submit your ruling.

-The judges’ panel flashes green —Strategos has won.
+The judges’ panel flashes green — Strategos has won.

 Strategos does not cheer or celebrate.
 Instead, he nods once, with respect.